Intevation/intelmq-certbund-contact/README.md

  1. Check diffs if you would import for necessary changes.
  2. Stop the lookup expert-bot.
  3. Do the manual changes (e.g. with fody).
- 4. Completly replace the automatic tables of this source with the new version.
+ 4. Completely replace the automatic tables of this source with the new version.
  5. Restart the lookup bot.

-For RIPE there is a script that will show the difference between old and new automatic entries and which manual entries are affected by theses changes (see link to the RIPE documentation above).
+For RIPE there is a script that will show the difference between old and new automatic entries and which manual entries are affected by these changes (see link to the RIPE documentation above).